danbev/learning-ai/notes/vit.md

 of weights.
 Keep that in mind for the next part.

 Vision Transformers do not have a vocabulary in the traditional sense because they deal with images, not discrete tokens.
-So, for an ViT we don't have a vocabulary, but do generate embeddings, which are called patch embedding, and they also do this using a matrix multiplication of a learned matrix.
+So, for a ViT we don't have a vocabulary, but do generate embeddings, which are called patch embedding, and this is retreived/calculated using a matrix multiplication of a learned matrix.
 This looks something like this:
 ```
 E = VW + b

-E = embedding for a single patch, like Im₁ for example
 V = a flattened vector which contains raw pixel values of the patch
 W = a matrix of weights
 b = a bias term which is a vector of the same size as the embedding space.
+E = embedding for a single patch, like Im₁ for example
 ```
 The vector V (flattened patch) is multiplied by the matrix W (weights of the linear projection), resulting in a new vector.
 This operation transforms the